S2-group/NAPPA/Android-Studio-Plugin/readme.md

 ### Usage

 There are four actions to inject NAPPA dependencies in the project source code, each described below.
+After the instrumentation process takes place, NAPPA performs the ENG construction dynamically.
+Prefetching is performed transparently without requiring any intervention from the end user.
+As the user navigates an application's activities, the ENG is built and prefetching is performed whenever a suitable candidate is encountered.

 <p align="center">
 	<img src="docs/img/Plugin.png" alt="Nappa Android Studio Plugin" width="910"/>